Why Flint?

 Can tour guides fix my bike?

 That is not part of any tour.
 Please arrive with your bicycle ready to ride!
-Seat adjustments and pumping up your tires are easy to do, but anything other issues should be addressed with our local bike / mobile repair shop:
+Seat adjustments and pumping up your tires are easy to do, but anything other issues should be addressed with a local bike shop!
+There are quite a few good ones around Genesee County!

 Where does the tour start and end?